 As the baby grows, the extra weight results in a changed centre of gravity, and posture changes week to week resulting in a variety of aches and pains, which include backache, aching legs and undue fatigue.
 As the breasts enlarge, pain may occur in the neck and upper back, and may also cause headaches.
-Some other discomforts of pregnancy, such as nausea and heartburn are related to the increasing size of the uterus crowding the internal organs.
-Similarly, the growing baby can make space tight for the diaphragm, stomach and bladder, leading to common symptoms such as swollen ankles, urinary frequency and heartburn.

 The ligaments of the whole body soften during pregnancy due to the action of hormones.
 This allows the bones of the pelvis to separate slightly during delivery to facilitate passage of baby’s head through the pelvis.
 Unfortunately this softening affects the whole body and makes it more vulnerable to strain during the pregnancy.

 Osteopathy can help to relieve the stress and stain on the body both during pregnancy and after birth.
 Conditions that osteopathy can benefit include:

 - Aches and pains